 To assist the detachment in operational demands and effectiveness, the Town does not require the municipal members be solely dedicated to the Town.
 If required, they respond to calls out in the broader region and nearby First Nation communities.

-However, due to detachment vacancies, the Town is sometimes left without police services when the positions that are filled are called to respond elsewhere.
+However the Town is sometimes left without police services when the municipal positions are called to respond elsewhere.

 What does the study hope to accomplish?